Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Yes, ma'am.

-So I mean that's pretty self-explanatory.
+Yeah, so I mean, that's pretty self-explanatory.

 I mean, he absolved himself of the responsibility.